awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `ExtraJarsS3Path` – UTF\-8 string\.

   Path to one or more Java Jars in an S3 bucket that should be loaded in your DevEndpoint\.
++ `SecurityConfiguration` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the SecurityConfiguration structure to be used with this DevEndpoint\.

 **Response**
 + `EndpointName` – UTF\-8 string\.